Category Archives: Citizen Diplomacy

 About fifty students, faculty, staff, and observers gathered together in Stetson’s Lynn Business Center to dialogue about the role of government in modern societies.
 This alone would be unremarkable if it were not for their dialogue partners: about 25 French university students and their faculty leader sitting in a room at the same exact time over four thousand miles away at University 8, in Paris, France.

 Throughout human history, political, business and cultural elites have had a virtual monopoly on dialogue with the wider world, and they have frequently used it to advance their interests.
-Of course, some ordinary people and the poorest have had contact with the foreign, but their contact has too often been impelled by survival or strife.
+Of course, some ordinary people and the poorest have had contact with the foreign, but their contact has too often been compelled by survival or strife.
 This basic inequality in engagement with the wider world still holds true today, but very recent technological advances raise the possibility of a better world.

 Clearly, technology is not the answer to all our problems.
 Moreover, technologies like nuclear weapons and guided missiles raise the possibility of annihilation rather than progress.
 Yet camera-equipped cell phones and the internet have empowered even some of the poorest people across the world to connect with family, friends and strangers, document material misery and violent oppression, and improve life on earth.